 The sixth form is selective, with academic results at GCSE being used to assess which pupils will be accepted into Year 12.
 External candidates will also be considered for entry into the sixth form as part of the competitive process.

-The senior department and sixth form are located in brand new architect-designed accommodation at the Main School, Portsmouth Road, Cobham, KT11 1TF.
-The junior department is located at the Old Police Station, Portsmouth Road, Cobham, KT11 1JJ.
-In the future only the lower school will remain at the Old Police Station; the upper school (Key Stage 2), will be based at the Main School.
+The upper juniors (7 - 11 years), senior department and sixth form are located in brand new architect-designed accommodation at the Main School, Portsmouth Road, Cobham, KT11 1TF.
+The lower juniors (4 - 7 years) are located at the Old Police Station, Portsmouth Road, Cobham, KT11 1JJ.

-Cobham Free School is a single academy trust with a governing body setting the strategic direction and an Executive Headteacher leading the operations of the school.
+Cobham Free School is a single academy trust with a board of trustees setting the strategic direction and an Executive Headteacher leading the operations of the school.

 The Executive Headteacher is supported on the Senior Leadership Team by Heads of School (junior, senior and sixth form) and the business manager.